10-01-2019, 04:42 PM

 "Ah, that's the kind of answer I was looking for." he gently touched the back of her chair.
 "So you are an artist?"

 "No. I wouldn't say that." she blushed.
 "I just like to draw and paint.
-Your favorite subject in school was history.
+Your favorite subject in college was history.
 Mine was arts and crafts.
-I always won a lot of prizes in school contests."
+I always won a lot of prizes in college contests."

 For the first time since that chocolate lava cake, Reena saw a spark of life on Mansi's face.
 And although initially she had thought Dutt was being too aggressive, she was impressed at how quickly he had put Mansi at ease.